Memotech-Bill/pysolis/README.md

 Therefore to provide a fallback, the data being sent to the cloud is captured as it passes through.
 Again, all the available data is being captured but only the same small subset is being displayed.

+### Revision December 2023

+The datalogger on my inverter has been replaced by a new model.
+This has a number of differences from the previous version:

+* The standard port (502) is used for ModBus queries instead of 30003.
+* The records exchanged with the Solis Cloud have a different format.
+The connection at the cloud end is on port 443 rather than 10000.
+It is not currently believed that the records are actually HTTPS encrypted records.
+However the record lengths are different to previously and the exact format is yet to be determined.

+Programs `solis_capture.c` and `solis_query.py` have been updated to account for these changes.
+Until the new Solis Cloud record format is decoded, the web display will be based entirely on the ModBus data.

 ## Configuration

 I run the software on a Raspberry Pi.
 The Raspberry Pi ethernet port is wired directly to the